amerand/CANDID/README.md

 ![Figure 4](https://github.com/amerand/CANDID/blob/master/doc/figure_4.png)

-### FIG5 - DETECTION LIMIT, after analyticaly removing companion:
+### FIG5 - DETECTION LIMIT, after analytically removing companion:
-We here remove the companion analyticaly (using a high contrast hypothesis) from the V2 and CP data.
+We here remove the companion analytically (using a high contrast hypothesis) from the V2 and CP data.
 This is mandatory in order to estimate the detection limit: the statistical hypothesis of the test is that the data are best described by a uniform disk.

 ```
 >>> axcir.detectionLimit(fig=5, removeCompanion=p)